AlanPew/Brightness/README.md

 Simple UI to control screen brightness for mobile devices running iOS

 Two buttons each share half the screen.
-The + button increases brightness; - button decreases it.
+The "+" button increases brightness and the "-" button decreases it.
 Screen brightness is adjusted in increments of 10% until min/max brightness is reached.